Master Plan

 Block I: Ālia

 Ālia takes its name from the Hawaiian word for salt bed, alluding to the salt flats that historically comprised the region.
-The Kobayashi Group will develop this project, which will feature 477 new homes, of which 437 units will be available at market price and 40 homes will be in reserve housing.
+The Kobayashi Group will develop this project, which will feature 417 market-priced homes and 40 reserve housing units.
 It will also include 3,500 square feet of ground-floor commercial space that will facilitate a pedestrian-friendly experience, community interaction, and urban outdoor living.

 Find out more in our Ālia news release.